-In the below screenshot you can see and learn about the various important parts of Microsoft Word Window.
-If you learn the name of these parts then you will be used easily MS word application.
+In the below screenshot, you can see and learn about the various important parts of Microsoft Word Windows.
+If you learn the name of these parts then you will be used easily MS Word application.

 Quick Access Toolbar:

 In this bar, on the right side, there are three more buttons known as window controls.
-It allows to performs three commands i.e., minimize, maximize, and close the document or file.
+It allows to perform of three commands i.e., minimize, maximize, and close the document or file.

 In Microsoft Word 2019, the File tab replaces the Microsoft Office button from Word 2007.
 Microsoft Office button is the circular button that is located in some operating systems at the bottom and in others at the top, on the left side.
 You can click it to see the backstage view.
 In this tab, where you can see the previously opened or saved files, create a new document, print a document, and do other operations.